tri-cods/html-css/README.md

 # Introduction to HTML and CSS

 HTML (Hypertext Markup Language) is a markup language used to create and organize the content of a website.
 CSS (Cascading Style Sheets) is a language used for design and layout.
 Together, these languages form the foundation of what one needs to know to create websites that are useful and well-designed.
+The purpose of this workshop is to help participants understand the rudiments of making websites, with the intention of providing a strong base of knowledge from which to imagine web-based digital humanities projects.

 By the end of this workshop, participants will: